FatCatAnalytics/TickleMyFilings/README.md

 ### Configuration

-Before using EdgarFiling, update the `HEADER` information in `data_fetching.py` to include your email or website.
+Before using TickleMyFiling, update the `HEADER` information in `data_fetching.py` to include your email or website.
 This is necessary to comply with the SEC's request to identify who is making the request.

 ```python
 class EdgarFiling: